Rod Laver: Tennis legacy

 Bust of Laver at the Pat Rafter Arena, in Queensland.

 Laver is regarded by many as the greatest tennis player in the history of the sport.

 Laver won six major titles as an amateur, including the Grand Slam (Australian, French, Wimbledon, and US Championships), before turning professional in December 1962.
 From then until 1968 he was banned from playing in any tournaments except for those on the professional circuit.
 He won eight Pro major titles (which included the 1967 Professional Grand Slam), along with the Masters Pro, Madison Square Garden Pro (twice), Forest Hills Pro, and the Wimbledon Pro.
 After the Open Era began in 1968 Laver won five more major championships, bringing his final total to 11 and comprising his second Grand Slam; the only male singles player to win two Grand Slams and the only male singles player to do so in the Open Era.
-Laver also won eight major doubles titles.
+Laver also won nine major doubles titles.

 Laver won titles on all court surfaces of his time (grass, clay, hard, carpet, wood), and he contributed to five Davis Cup titles for Australia during a time when the Davis Cup was deemed as significant as the four majors.
 The Rod Laver Arena (the main show court of the Australian Open) and the Laver Cup tournament are named after him.

 Laver was ranked the world No. 1 amateur in 1961 by Lance Tingay and in 1962 by Tingay and Ned Potter.
 Laver was the number one professional in some rankings in 1964, in all rankings from 1965 to 1969, and in some rankings in 1970.
 His record 200 career singles titles will likely never be broken.
 He also holds the record for most titles won in a single year during the amateur era (22 in 1962), during the touring pro era (19 in 1967), and during the Open Era (18 in 1969).
 His rivalry with Ken Rosewall is among the greatest the sport has ever seen.